 - Complete my Bachelor’s Degree as quickly as possible

-The first goal would directly help the second goal, so I hit it with a vengeance and completed as many tests as I could, leaving me with 10 classes through the university, which also happened to be the minimum number required to take through the school to receive a BS from them (most schools have a minimum number of classes you must take through them in order to receive a degree).
+The first goal would directly help the second goal, so I hit it with a vengeance and completed as many tests as I could, leaving me with 10 classes through the university, which also happened to be the minimum number required to take through the school to receive a BS from them (most schools have a minimum number of classes you must take through them to receive a degree).

-Once I had my testing out of the way, I looked at the upcoming class schedule and determined which classes were offered at which times and I tried to forecast my deployment schedule so I could take other classes online.
+Once I had my testing out of the way, I looked at the upcoming class schedule and determined which classes were offered at which times, and I tried to forecast my deployment schedule so I could take other classes online.

 Be flexible with your work schedule